 This table displays the number of teacher misassignments (i.e., teachers who lack legal authorization to teach that grade level, subject area, student group, etc.) and the number of vacant teacher positions (long-term vacancies for which there was no teacher assigned by the twentieth day of the school year or semester).
-Total teacher misassignments includes the number of misassignments of teachers of English learners.
-For 2015-16, the most current data are reported.
+Total teacher misassignments include the number of misassignments of teachers of English language learners.
+For the 2016-17 school year, the most current data are reported.